wp-plugins/woocommerce-easy-booking-system/readme.txt

 1. Install the "WooCommerce Easy Booking System" Plugin
 2. Activate the plugin
-7. Go to the WooCommerce Easy Booking System option page to set up the texts and colors you want to display
+3. Go to the WooCommerce Easy Booking System option page to set up the texts and colors you want to display
-3. Go to the WooCommerce Product Page your want to allow for booking or renting
+4. Go to the WooCommerce Product Page your want to allow for booking or renting
-4. Check the "Bookable" box next to the product type dropdown
+5. Check the "Bookable" box next to the product type dropdown
+6. If you want to set bookings options for each product, go to the "Bookings" tab on the product page.
-8. And you're done !
+7. And you're done !

 == Changelog ==

+= 1.4 =

+* Add - Option to set a minimum and a maximum booking duration for each product.
+* Add - Possibility to change booking dates on the order page.
+* Add - Possibility to add booking products on the order page.
+* Add - en_GB translation file for the calendar.
+* Add - WooCommerce Currency Switcher Compatibility
+* Fix - Timezone issue with the datepicker.
+* Fix - Prevent adding a product to the cart after clicking the "clear" button on the calendar.
+* Fix - Incorrect selected dates with keyboard.
+* Fix - Wrong price displayed when "Price excluding tax" is set on the product page.

 = 1.3.1 =